nicolewhite/nicolewhite.github.io_old/_posts/2015-05-23-understanding-waiting-times.md

 0.238651218541
 ```

-## Answer
+## Conclusion

-So, what is the probability that we wait longer than 1.5 minutes for the next request?
+Now, referring back to the original question: What is the probability of waiting longer than 1.5 minutes for the next request?